CareF/deepin-dock-plugin-neoweather/README.md

 NeoWeather: A DDE Dock Plugin
 ==============================

+This is a weather plugin for deepin-dock, with API from [openweathermap](https://openweathermap.org).

 ### Installation Guide ###
 For now there's no binary release provided.
 You can compile it either using Qt Creator or by the following command: